 For use of chemicals, see Section 36 and Chapter XI of the Activities Regulations.

-For design and location as regards fire and explosion hazard as mentioned in the second subsection litera c, reference is made to Section 16.
+For design and location as regards fire and explosion hazard as mentioned in the second subsection litera c, reference is made to Section 5 and the Regulations relating to explosive substances (in Norwegian only) Chapter 7.